 Nearly all glazed floor tile in use today is monocottura tile.
 A process call ‘dust pressing' that uses very little water and compacts tile under extremely high-pressure forms the product.
 The tile is then glazed and cooked at temperatures that usually exceed 2000ᵒF.
 Tile produced in this manner is durable and lasts forever.

 The US assigns five grades to floor tile, whether it is produced in the US or is imported.
 The grades are designated with Roman numerals from I to V. Roman numeral V is the highest.
+Grade I is seldom used.

 Grade II is suitable for light traffic residential applications such as bathroom floors.
 Areas such as entry floors and kitchens can be tiled with Grade III.
 This tile is also adequate for light traffic commercial applications.
 Beauty salons are examples of businesses where foot traffic is not heavy and continuous.